 Supported import data formats are explained in the list to the left of the input field; Click on each list item for examples.

-The import module is not able to convert HGVS cDNA names for variants outside the transcribed region of a given transcript (e.g. promoter variants), as this is considered invalid in terms of the HGVS format by the conversion service.
+The import module is not able to convert HGVS cDNA names for variants outside the transcribed region of a given transcript (e.g. promoter variants), as such naming may be ambiguous and therefore is not valid HGVS nomenclature.

 To successfully import these variants, they must first be converted to genome-based names.

 Be careful when you do the conversion: If the transcript is reverse to the genome, you must use alleles that are complementary to the alleles given in the transcript.
 VariantValidator (opens new window) may be useful when performing this conversion, as it uses the same rules at the ELLA importer.

 Results from multiple analyses may be imported at the same time by inserting a line before the results of each analysis in the pasted text, starting with "-" and followed by the analysis name.

 The contents of each original file is given its own import number and treated separately.

 Variants for the same sample must all be given in the same format.
 If you wish to import variants with multiple formats (e.g. HGVS cDNA and genomic) to the same sample, copy the sample header (starting with "-") to a new line and move any variants with a deviating format under it.

 You may change parameters by clicking the

 IMPORT OPTIONS button (automatically opened if a warning: "Selection is incomplete" is displayed):